-- When our physical therapists perform manual traction, they will apply gentle force to a certain area of the body, in order to stretch it out.
-The most common area that manual traction is performed on is the neck.
+- When our physical therapists perform manual traction, they will apply gentle force to a certain area of the body in order to stretch it out.
+The most common area where manual traction is performed is the neck.
 To treat neck pain with manual traction, our physical therapists will have you lie down on your back, and then they will gently take the base of your skull in one hand and your chin in the other, thus lightly stretching the spaces between your vertebrae.
 This is typically done for 5-10 seconds at a time.
 While the neck is the most common area for manual traction, it can also be performed on other parts of the body, including the arms, legs, and back.

-- Physical therapy massage treatments are a little different than those you might see at a spa.
-These are meant to be more therapeutic in nature, rather than relaxing.
+- Physical therapy massage treatments are a little different from those you might see at a spa.
+These are meant to be more therapeutic in nature rather than relaxing.
 Our Fayetteville physical therapists use massage treatments as a way to manipulate the soft tissues, working to break up scar tissue and adhesions caused by inflammation or injury.
 This is done through deep pressure and rhythmic stretching, allowing them to find and mobilize areas of your body that are heavily restricted.

 - When you experience severe pain after sustaining an injury, it is usually the result of a restricted joint.
 Our physical therapists are trained in loosening restricted joints by applying pressure at a low velocity.
-Mobilization and manipulation techniques are safe, effective, and painless, allowing for an increase in your range of motion, and the breakdown of the joint’s barrier.
+Mobilization and manipulation techniques are safe, effective, and painless, allowing for an increase in your range of motion and the breakdown of the joint's barrier.

 - Lymphatic drainage

 - A major concern for those who undergo surgical procedures is the possibility of lymphedema.
-Lymphedema is a condition that causes swelling in the arms and legs, due to a blockage in the lymphatic system.
-Our physical therapists can perform manual lymphatic drainage by applying light pressure (similar to a massage) on the affected arm or leg, in order to encourage the drainage of fluid, also known as lymph.
-Lymphatic drainage is typically followed by compression, in order to reduce swelling.
+Lymphedema is a condition that causes swelling in the arms and legs due to a blockage in the lymphatic system.
+Our physical therapists can perform manual lymphatic drainage by applying light pressure (similar to a massage) on the affected arm or leg in order to encourage the drainage of fluid, also known as lymph.
+Lymphatic drainage is typically followed by compression in order to reduce swelling.